Brennah Black Slides Down Black Lace Lingerie In Sultry Video Update

 In the first hour after it was uploaded, the video racked up over 1,500 likes and over 160 followers chose to leave their praise and adoration in the comments section.

-“Greetings Brennah Black, sweet seductive golden angel,” gushed one particularly devoted fan, but was not the only one to call her an angel.
+“Greetings Brennah Black, sweet seductive golden angel,” gushed one particularly devoted fan, who was not the only one to call her an angel.

 “You are really so splendid as always,” raved a second person.